khval/AmosKittens/compatibility/amos_extra.md

 DSI error in bob clear.
 bug in FOR NEXT loop.
-("For" is not program stack, can't jump back to start of loop.) so need to look if it got flushed, or if it got executed where it should not.
+("For" is not in program stack, can't jump back to start of the loop.) so need to look if it got flushed, or if it got executed where it should not.